ZanderWilkinson/rp1b_task2/README.md

 ## Discussion + Worked Example
-This discussion is structured linearly in the format of main.py, providing examples of important files which are generated as the pipeline runs and addresses insights into the performance / fuctionality of the pipeline.
+This discussion is structured linearly in the format of main.py, providing examples of important files which are generated as the pipeline runs and addresses insights into the performance / functionality of the pipeline.

 **1. Running Simulation**